Moldova declares Russian deputy PM Rogozin persona non grata

 "They embark on provocations against Russia in order to complicate relations," he said.

-Reporting by Alexander Tanas; Writing by Alessandra Prentice; Editing by Alison Williams
+Reporting by Alexander Tanas; Additional reporting by Alexander Winning in Moscow; Writing by Alessandra Prentice and Dmitry Solovyov; Editing by Alison Williams